 If the capital letters weren’t convincing enough, then let me tell you a bit more.
 Each meatball is packed full of flavour with crunchy ginger, spring onions, garlic, mint, coriander and pieces of shredded carrot.
 Using only 2 tablespoons of almond flour ensures the meatballs remain juicy and tender and won’t dry out, even if you accidentally let them bake for a few minutes too long.
 Brushing the meatballs with sauce half way through baking not only enhances the flavour but also gives them a beautiful golden glaze and helps the sesame seeds stick to the sides.

-The slightly sweet sauce can be served alongside the meatballs for dipping at a cocktail party, or poured over the meatballs and served with cauliflower rice as a hearty dinner.
 These meatballs are incredibly easy to make and require less than 20 minutes to prepare.
 I have also made this recipe using ground turkey and they turned out fantastically well.
 I recommend making an extra batch to store in the freezer as these are great to have on hand for unexpected guests or an impromptu pot luck.